Summer vacation in Japan

 Summer vacation for students

-The summer vacation for Japanese students begins at the 4th week of July and ends at the end of August. (for college students it ends at the end of September.
+The summer vacation for Japanese students begins in the 4th week of July and ends at the end of August. (for college students it ends at the end of September.
 It is two months vacation!)
 They enjoy a long vacation.
-They play with friends or go swimming or go to hometown or travel.
+They play with friends or go swimming or go to their hometown or travel.
 Of course, they must do a lot of homework.
 Some students do homework in a hurry just before the summer vacation ends because they played too much.

 And students preparing for an examination go to the summer course at a cram school.
 Some job-hunting students participate in a summer internship.

 Summer vacation for adults

 Many working people take a summer vacation in mid-August.
 The period of August 13 to 16 is “Obon(お盆)”.
 The Japanese take Obon holiday every summer, some companies also shut down.
 Some people go back to their hometown, some people go to travel.
 They take about four or five days off.
 Transportation facilities are very crowded in this period every year.

 What is Obon(お盆)?

 Obon is one of the Buddhism events in Japan.
 It is said that Obon is the season when the spirits of ancestors come back.
 It is a Japanese traditional custom that they welcome their ancestors.
 Many people go back to their hometown in this period, and they visit their graves.
 The family gathers in their hometown in Obon.

 And Bon-odori(盆踊り, Bon folk dance) is practiced at night in some areas.
 Participants are dancing wearing yukata.